munaibalhelali/WarehouseSystem_using_Qt/README.md

 ## Databse
 The system uses SQLIT3 database and uses sqlit3.h API.
+Note: Qt5 creates a separate build directory hence the database in the data folder won't be used.
+For the time being, you need to copy it manually to the build directory.

 ## To build and try
 You need to clone the repository and build it using Qt5 Creator as no standalone build is provided at the moment.